indico/indico-checkin-pwa/README.md

 and `TSC_COMPILE_ON_ERROR=true`
 5. Run `npm start` to start the development server

-## Deployed Version
+## Deployed version
-A test app is currently deployed on [Openshift](https://indico-checkin-test.app.cern.ch/).
+The app is deployed for production usage on https://checkin.getindico.io (hosted at CERN's datacenter in Switzerland) and may be freely used by anyone.